The Ultimate In-App Marketing Guide for Product Marketers in 2023

 Using Onboarding Tools For Your In-App Marketing

-For most SaaS companies, however, coding everything isn’t going to be feasible.
+For most SaaS companies coding everything isn’t going to be feasible.
 It’ll take far too much of your dev team’s time.

-For in-app marketing purposes, there are three factors you should consider when choosing a tool.
-They are contextual messaging, UI customization, and A/B testing.
+There are three factors you should consider when choosing a tool.

-That’s where contextual messaging comes in.
-It means your in-app marketing is triggered by a certain context.
+Contextual means your in-app messages are triggered by a certain context.

 Not every onboarding tool offers full contextual messaging.
 Forgive the little plug, but contextual messaging is where Userpilot shines.

 You can use Userpilot to set triggers based on user behavior or segment.
-When those triggers are fired, your in-app marketing will be shown.
+When those triggers are fired, your in-app messages will be shown.

-For your in-app marketing to truly work, you need to make it look the part.
+For your in-app messages to truly work, you need to make them look the part.